 When I was invited to be an ombudsman for a Navy ship, life took an unexpected turn.

 My faith is a huge part of my life—it’s my north star.
 From a young age, I had a desire to serve God and a higher calling.
 I was raised by an independent, amazing single mother who taught me to be goal-oriented.
-I took her lesson to heart—I went on several mission trips to serve children, and eventually, I went to Bible college with the goal of becoming a missionary.
+I took her lesson to heart—I went on several mission trips to serve children, and eventually, I went to work with Youth With A Mission with the goal of becoming a missionary.

-After 6 months of school and a 9-week mission trip backpacking through New Zealand, I returned to Washington State and got engaged to Kevin––a decision that surprised our families!
-Kevin was in the Navy and soon got deployed to Hawaii.
-I had plans to study nursing, but I put them on hold.
-A long-distance relationship didn’t feel sustainable and Kevin needed me there.
-So, at 19, I moved into his tiny apartment in Hawaii—air mattress and all.
+After six months of school and a nine-week backpacking mission trip through New Zealand, I came back to Washington State and got engaged to Kevin—a surprise to both of our families!
+At the time, Kevin was serving in the Navy and soon received orders to Hawaii.
+A long-distance relationship didn’t feel right, so at just 19, we decided to get married.
+I packed up and we moved into a tiny apartment in Hawaii—air mattress and all.
+I pursued the desire to work in the medical field and received my Associate in Applied Science of Medical Assisting.

 At the time, I wasn’t interested in real estate—but I clocked what he said.
 Over the years, I served as an ombudsman, and people told me the same thing over and over again: You’d be a great REALTOR®.
-I eventually mentioned this to my grandmother, who had been a real estate agent herself—and she agreed.
-Her confirmation was all I needed.
+I eventually mentioned this to my grandmother, who had invested in real estate herself—and she agreed.

 I got my license in 2017, and since then, real estate has become my purpose.
 I’m grateful to work in a Christian-centered brokerage, where my values align with my career.
 I believe God called me to this profession to help people navigate some of life’s biggest transitions.
 For me, being a REALTOR® is both a service and a spiritual calling.

-I also volunteer with Embrace Grace, a nonprofit that supports women with unexpected pregnancies.
+I volunteer with Embrace Grace, a nonprofit that supports women with unexpected pregnancies.
 My admiration for my mom, who raised me on her own, inspires me to walk alongside single mothers and offer support.
-I’m also a member of a group that supports veterans’ and first responders’ mental health through ocean therapy—using the water as a space for healing.
+I’m a supporter of a group called, Task Force Hydro 1, that supports veterans’ and first responders’ mental health through ocean therapy—using the water as a space for healing.
 My kids are active in sports, and I love watching their games.
 Other than that, I take long walks on the beach to fuel my soul.

 Looking back, my path into real estate has been purposeful.
 Each step—every mission trip and relocation—has added to my mission to serve with compassion, faith, and a deep commitment to people’s well-being.

 I work with clients from all walks of life and specialize in helping first-time homebuyers, especially veterans and active-duty military members.
-As the spouse of an active service member, I understand the ins and outs of VA loans, down payment assistance, and other benefits available to our community.
+As the spouse of a retired Navy Chief, I understand the ins and outs of VA loans, down payment assistance, and other benefits available to our community.
 I also help connect families to local resources, including school programs, to ensure they feel fully supported—not just during the transaction, but in their new lives as well.

 Sincerely,